Season Ticket Packages on sale now for Fall 2022 and Spring 2023 Performances

 Fall productions include Artistic Director Robert Curran’s “Coppélia,” a classical ballet set in Louisville’s historic Germantown neighborhood; “Celebrating Alun” honors the artistry and legacy of former Louisville Ballet Artistic Director, Alun Jones; and the annual holiday must-see, “The Brown-Forman Nutcracker.”

-Spring productions include in-studio community favorite, “#ChorShow,” featuring new works by Louisville Ballet artists and guest choreographer Marc Brew, known for his incredible work with disabled and non-disabled dance artists; “Spotlight Series: Women in Focus,” dedicated to the work of women-only choreographers, contributing artists, and designers as well as the recipient of this season’s Dysart Award for choreographers on the rise (to be announced later in the season); and “La Sylphide,” one of the oldest surviving classical ballets, now with new costumes and sets designed by Robert Curran, and paired with George Balanchine’s “Scotch Symphony.”
+Spring productions include in-studio community favorite, “#ChorShow,” featuring new works by Louisville Ballet artists in collaboration with Louisville Youth Group and Pandora Productions, both leaders in our region’s LGTBQ+ community; “Spotlight Series: Women in Focus,” dedicated to the work of women-only choreographers, contributing artists, and designers as well as the recipient of this season’s Dysart Award for choreographers on the rise (to be announced later in the season); and “La Sylphide,” one of the oldest surviving classical ballets, now with new costumes and sets designed by Robert Curran, and paired with George Balanchine’s “Scotch Symphony.”

 “This is my first season with Louisville Ballet, and I am thrilled to join this incredible team and to help support the amazing work this Company does both on stage and in our community,” said Philip Koester, Executive Director of Louisville Ballet.
 “This storied organization is a true gem for our city and our entire region, and so I’m honored to officially be a part of it.”